sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

    - Create an entry in the ASIC DB for the MAC entry.
    - Verify that the STATE DB has the MAC table entry added.
 9. MAC Move from Remote to Remote

    - Verify that the ASIC DB is updated with the new bridge port and remote IP.

+### 8.3 Fdbsyncd

+1. Install local MAC entry in STATE_FDB_TABLE and verify MAC is installed in Linux and present in FRR
+2. Move STATE_FDB_TABLE entry to another port and verify MAC is updated in Linux and present in FRR
+3. Install static MAC entry in STATE_FDB_TABLE and verify MAC is installed as static in Linux and present in FRR.
+4. Install remote IMET route entry in Linux kernel and verify entry is present in VXLAN_REMOTE_VNI_TABLE
+5. Add/remove remote VTEPs for IMET route in Linux and verify VXLAN_REMOTE_VNI_TABLE is updated accordingly.
+6. Install remote MAC entry in Linux kernel and verify MAC is present in VXLAN_FDB_TABLE
+7. Move remote MAC to local by programming same entry in STATE_FDB_TABLE and verify Linux and FRR are updated
+8. Move local MAC entry to remote by replacing fdb entry in Linux and verify VXLAN_FDB_TABLE and STATE_FDB_TABLE are updated.